cheeezeburgers/learn-python/README.md

 git remote add upstream LINK-TO-ORIGINAL-REPO
 ```

-Then you can simply: `hub pull-request`
+Then you can simply: `hub pull-request --browse -m "Title"`

+You can check on existing pull requests with `hub pr show`

 This means you can only merge this branch once.
 So, that means I have to make date specific branches every time I start learning...